ChrisCavs/aimless.js/README.md

 ## Why?

 Outside of large game engines and frameworks, there is very little support for generating random numbers in JavaScript.
-Sure, there are quite a number of substitutes for the native `Math.random` function, but what if I wanted to generate a random number within a range?
-Better yet, what if I wanted to do anything but get a number between 0 and 1?
+Sure, there are quite a number of substitutes for the native `Math.random` function.
+However, these replacements aren't always easy to use, and aren't feature-rich.

 Aimless is the missing JS randomness library.
-It's tiny (< 6kB), unopinionated, dependency-free, and provides a variety of helpful random number utilities.
+It's tiny (< 6kB), unopinionated, dependency-free, and provides a variety of helpful random number utilities to make your life easier.
 Best of all, it's compatible with all your favorite PRNGs.

 ## Getting Started